FrameworkComputer/inputmodule-rs/qtpy/README.md

 ## QT PY RP2040

-Easy to get started with, without having a Framework module.
+**NOT** an official Framework module.
+Just reference firmware that's easy to get started with, without having a Framework module.
 Has GPIO and WS2812/Neopixel compatible RGB LED.

 When booting up this LED is lit in green color.
 Its color and brightness can be controlled via the commands: